 - In a separate bowl, stir together remaining dry ingredients.
 Gently fold blended carrot mixture into dry ingredients.
 For best results let sit for 5 minutes.

-- Heat oil in skillet over medium heat.
+- Heat greased skillet over medium heat.
 Pour or scoop batter into hot skillet to form 4" pancakes.
 Reduce heat to medium-low.
 Flip when pancake batter begins to bubble and pop and continue cooking until browned.
 Serve warm with butter and syrup.

 These pancakes cook best if you make them small (4") and if you cook them at a slightly lower temperature than regular pancakes